Early-onset dementia: Diagnosis

-Though widely accepted, the definition of early onset dementia as less than 65 years of age continues to be an artificial cut-off based on the traditional retirement age in most countries.
+Though widely accepted, the definition of early-onset dementia as less than 65 years of age continues to be an artificial cut-off based on the traditional retirement age in most countries.
 Nevertheless, the purpose of having a specific age cut-off is evidenced in the significant differences in the etiology and prognosis of dementia depending on the age category of the patient.
-Furthermore, the diagnosis of early-onset dementia continues to be challenging due to the wide range of symptoms at presentation and the increased likelihood of not considering neurodegenerative causes in this population.
-Early onset dementia is far more likely to have prominent psychiatric manifestations and changes in personality and behavior are often misdiagnosed as mood disorders like depression.
-Recent studies indicate an average of 4.4 years time to diagnosis for early onset dementia, compared to 2.8 years for late-onset dementia.
-Indications for the work-up of early onset dementia in this patient population include progressive, unexplained neurological symptoms; new-onset behavioral changes inconsistent with previous personality, especially in patients without significant psychiatric history; or cognitive changes in patients with a significant family history of early onset dementia.
-The diagnostic work-up of early onset dementia includes combinations of detailed history taking, neuroimaging, behavioral testing, and genetic testing.
+Furthermore, the diagnosis of early-onset dementia continues to be challenging because of the wide range of symptoms at presentation and the lower likelihood of considering neurodegenerative causes in this population.
+Early-onset dementia is far more likely to have prominent psychiatric manifestations and changes in personality and behavior are often misdiagnosed as mood disorders like depression.
+Recent studies indicate an average of 4.4 years time to diagnosis for early-onset dementia, compared to 2.8 years for late-onset dementia.
+Indications for the work-up of early-onset dementia in this patient population include progressive, unexplained neurological symptoms; new-onset behavioral changes inconsistent with previous personality, especially in patients without significant psychiatric history; or cognitive changes in patients with a significant family history of early-onset dementia.
+The diagnostic work-up of early-onset dementia includes combinations of detailed history taking, neuroimaging, behavioral testing, and genetic testing.

 The clinical assessment of early-onset dementia begins with obtaining a thorough clinical history focusing on cognitive symptoms (including the time of onset of symptoms and their progression), behavioral changes, psychiatric history, past medical history (including things like head injuries), social history (including alcohol and drug use), and family history.
 If the patient is unable to recall when their symptoms began or how they progressed it is crucial to obtain a history from their friends and family to help fill in the gaps.
 It is also important to get a neurological exam and a cognitive assessment with tools such as the MMSE (Mini Mental State Exam) or the MOCA (Montreal Cognitive Assessment).

 Laboratory tests can also be useful in establishing a diagnosis.
 There are a variety of tests that can be used.
 Blood tests for toxic/ metabolic abnormalities, infectious diseases like HIV, and autoimmune disorders can be crucial to narrowing down the etiology of the diagnosis.
 Imaging studies such as MRI and CT scans to study patterns of atrophy and signal changes can be useful to help narrow down the diagnosis.
 CSF studies can be used to help rule in or out infectious or inflammatory etiologies.
 Neurophysiology studies can be useful if there are associated seizures, myopathies, or neuropathies.
 Tissue biopsies can also help with a variety of differential diagnoses.
-Genetic testing to help determine both confirm diagnosis and predict susceptibility but can be prohibitively expensive.
+Genetic testing can help determine the diagnosis and predict susceptibility but can be prohibitively expensive.
 When performing these tests it is most beneficial to start with the least invasive and progress to the more invasive studies to help prevent unneeded distress or procedures on the patient.